saucelabs-training/automation-best-practices/automated-atomic-tests/ATOMIC-TESTS.md

 ✅How to code automated atomic tests

+## SUT

+Let's quickly explore the software that we will test.

+1. Open the demo app at `https://www.saucedemo.com/v1`
+2. Try a login (the login works by setting session storage)
+3. Try to add a product

+## Automated atomic tests

 An automated atomic test (AAT) is one that tests only a single feature or component.
-An AAT should form a single irreducible unit.
-An automated test should not do something like end-to-end automation.
+AAT have very few UI interactions and typically touch a maximum of two screens.
+The "typical" UI end-to-end tests break the AAT pattern.

+Furthermore, AATs meet several requirements of [good tests as specified by Kent Beck](https://github.com/nadvolod/testing-best-practices/blob/main/README.md#what-is-a-good-test-1)

+✅ Isolated

+✅ Composable

+✅ Fast

 As an aside, this concept is already well understood in unit and integration tests, but UI tests continue to lag behind.

-We can usually tell that a test is atomic when:
-1. The test will have a handful of assertions at most.
-2. Atomic tests have very few UI interactions and typically touch a maximum of two screens.

 ## ❓Is this test atomic❓